aphiria/docs/routing.md

 <h3 id="route-attributes-middleware">Middleware</h3>

-Middleware are a separate attribute and can be applied to an entire controller class or to specific controller method:
+Middleware are a separate attribute and can be applied to an entire controller class or to a specific controller method:

 ```php
 use Aphiria\Routing\Attributes\Middleware;